Segmentation Framework in Business Analysis: Structure Guide

 For demographic or geographic examples, public tools can help.
 The U.S. Census Bureau describes Census Business Builder as a source for demographic and economic data, maps, dashboards, and reports.
 In a case, you would not browse live data unless given permission, but you can ask for the same type of information: who the customers are, where demand sits, and how local economics differ.

-Worked example: segmenting a grocery margin problem
+Worked example: segmenting a grocery margin problem with numbers

-I would first check whether the prepared-food average is hiding margin differences.
-I would segment by product station, customer mission, store format, daypart, and channel.
-Then I would compare contribution margin and cost-to-serve across each segment to see whether the profit issue is caused by mix, waste, discounting, labor intensity, or delivery economics.
+A spoken version could sound like this: I would first check whether the prepared-food average is hiding margin differences.
+I would segment by daypart (breakfast, lunch, dinner) because labor and waste move with demand peaks, then compare contribution margin across each segment to see whether the profit issue is caused by mix, waste, discounting, or labor intensity.

 Branch-selection questions that prevent a memorized answer